SamMachariaPhD/exam-system-docs/docs/support/faq.md

 **A:** This documentation provides comprehensive guides.
 Additional training can be arranged through deeps-support@dkut.ac.ke.

 ### **Q: What if I need a feature that's not available?**
-**A:** Contact our support team to discuss feature requests.
-Many enhancements come from user suggestions.
+**A:** Contact samuel.macharia@dkut.ac.ke to discuss feature requests.
+This is a research project exploring academic data processing improvements.

 ## :material-license: Licensing and Distribution